KeithG33/ChessBot-Battleground/README.md

 A `ChessTrainer` class can be used to train ChessBot models.
 The trainer splits the data loading and training into rounds and epochs.
 Each round will sample a new subset of `cfg.dataset.size_train` files, and then perform epochs on this subset.
 The class utilizes HuggingFace's `accelerate` for easy access to AMP, torch.compile,  gradient clipping, gradient accumulation, etc.

-Here's a somewhat realistic example of using it:
+Here's a somewhat realistic example of setting up a config and using it:

 ```python
 from chessbot.config import get_cfg()